April 17, 2018

 In 1990 it was sold at auction to a man in Chicago, where it was on display in his restaurant until it went bankrupt.
 Here is the text of an article from the time of that sale:

 It was sold at a Kruse auction again in 2007 and was purchased by a collector in Jacksonville, Florida.
-I saw the car in person in 2010, and it was being restored.
+I saw the car in person in 2010, and it has been lovingly restored.
 It still has the wings and propellers.
 The wings unfold and the propellers turn with power from an electric battery.